obiwanjacobi/Dentlr/readme.md

 - parse tabs / TabSize property
 - invalid indent error mode (ignore, adjust, throw)
 - Implement a lexer base class for other languages (java, ts, python)
-- Test if Dentlr can depend on the newest Antlr version while still allowing the unit tests to work.
--